When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Jesus

-• Jesus “Soos” Ramirez: a character from the American animated television series Gravity Falls
+• Jesus “Soos” Ramirez: The lovable, loyal handyman in the hit animated series Gravity Falls.

-• Jesus Quintana: a character in the 1998 film The Big Lebowski
+• Jesus Quintana: The flamboyant and memorable bowler played by John Turturro in the cult classic film The Big Lebowski.

 What Are the Many Names of Jesus?